We are successful representing people in all lines of work and industries.

 Oregon and Federal law place both restrictions and affirmative duties on employers when it comes to employees with disabilities.
 The law not only prohibits discrimination based on a disability, it also requires employers to reasonably accommodate the known disabilities of employees.
 Such accommodations might take the form of physical tools to aid in the workplace or modifications to existing policies.

-Busse & Hunt represents employees whose rights have been violated by employers.
+Busse & Hunt, LLC represents employees whose rights have been violated by employers.

 Discrimination & Wrongful Discharge